OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/advanced_case_recording.rst

 Solver
 ------

-Similar to the `system` recorder, we can query the `solver` but in this case we will find the calculated value of obj_func.
+Similar to the `system` recorder, we can query the cases recorded by the `solver` but in this case we will find the calculated value of obj_func.
 You can also access the values of inputs to the equation with the solver but in this case we'll focus on the obj_func value since we cannot get that information from the `system` recorder.